 Healthcare products to Czech Republic – Philips Foundation and the Red Cross in the Czech Republic worked together to bring personal and maternal health products, such as breast pumps, feeding bottles and hair dryers, to the city of Prague where most Ukrainian refugees have arrived.

 United Business for Ukraine report: The United Business for Ukraine report was presented to the United Nations 77th General Assembly on September 21st.
 The report includes an overview of case studies on how public and private organizations have been supporting the people of Ukraine.
 We feel humbled that alongside Philips and other industry leading-organizations, Philips Foundation's efforts to provide medical and humanitarian support in Ukraine and neighboring countries have been recognized in the latest UN Global Compact Network Poland report (pages 144 - 145).

 Donation program – Philips employees can donate via the Philips Foundation to help provide humanitarian relief to people in Ukraine and at its borders.
 The fund is open to donations from family and friends of Philips employees, as well as partner organizations of both Philips and the Philips Foundation.
 All donations received will go directly to initiatives that provide immediate relief to people in Ukraine and help alleviate the situation at the country’s borders.
-As of August 28, close to EUR 450,000 has been donated, mainly by Philips employees.
+As of December 22, around EUR 450,000 has been donated, mainly by Philips employees.
 Philips will match all contributions from Philips employees*.
 If you would like to donate to the Philips Foundation to do even more, visit this page.